khchimi-Othmen/OBP_STB_MS-Branch/README.md

 ## Testing
 ### Unit Tests
 Run unit tests: `mvn test`

+# Branch Microservice - OBP Compliant for STB Bank

+This microservice is built and deployed using the following GitHub Actions workflow:

 ### Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests.